 It was about 35 degrees Fahrenheit when we entered the park.
 We tried to make the best of the situation, making our way to a recent upturned dig site.
-We read on the white board that a two carat diamond was found five days previously.
+Reading the white board, we knew that a two carat diamond was found five days previously.
 We knew we’d be the next to find a diamond.

 But that cold air was really cold.
 There was a constant wind making the conditions feel even colder.

-We got our buckets of dirt filled and began to sift the soil through a shaker.
+We filled our buckets with dirt and sifted the soil through a shaker.
 Then we sent the sifted soil through frigid water troughs to shake off excess dirt (a process similar to gold panning).
 The icy water hit our jackets and shirt sleeves as we shook the sifter.
 Soon our shirts, pants, and shoes got wet.